Plant Soil Conditioner Trial 9

 2. In my experience, truly healthy plants don’t get attacked by pests.
 Plants subjected to high levels of nitrogen often go through very fast periods of growth and seem to have a lot of pest issues.
 Nitrogen can be a bit like junk food for plants.
 It causes rapid growth, but doesn’t allow the plant time to fully incorporate other minerals such as calcium into cell walls.
 This leaves the plant tissue a bit weakened and prime fodder for pest bugs.

-In summary, the best soil amendments in our trial were worm castings in heavy doses, chicken manure in light doses and Richgro Organic Fruit and Citrus Fertilizer.
+In summary, the best soil amendments in our trial were worm castings in heavy doses, chicken manure in light doses and Richgro Organic Fruit and Citrus Fertiliser.

-We have contacted the manufacturers of the commercially available products included in this trial via email.
-We invite them to add their responses in the comments section below.
+I have contacted the manufacturers of the commercially available products included in this trial via email.
+I invite them to add their responses in the comments section below.

-We will be running many more trials like this in the future.
-Please sign up to our newsletter to be kept up to date on future results.
+Please sign up to mynewsletter to be kept up to date on future results.

 Leave a comment